wn-doolittle/caliper-spec/caliper.md

 <a name="epubSubChapter" />
 #### EpubSubChapter (Deprecated)
 A Caliper EpubSubChapter represents a major sub-division of an [EpubChapter](#EpubChapter).
+EpubSubChapter inherits all the properties and requirements defined for [DigitalResource](#digitalResource), its superclass.
 It is analogous to an [idpf:subchapter](http://www.idpf.org/epub/vocab/structure/#subchapter).
 EpubSubChapter is a deprecated entity that will be removed in a future version of the specification.
 It SHOULD NOT be referenced.

 #### subClassOf
 [DigitalResource](#digitalResource)